rsksmart/rootstock-academy-dev-course/README.md

 ### What You'll Learn

 - ✅ Solidity programming language fundamentals
+- ✅ Smart contract testing with Hardhat and Ethers.js
 - ✅ Smart contract development and deployment
 - ✅ Best practices for secure contract design
 - ✅ Integration with blockchain networks